 Don’t let the sun go down on your training with these tips on riding after dark

-The clocks have gone back and despite temperatures not quite hitting the lows of winter just yet, the number of daylight hours has reduced drastically.
+The clocks are about to go back and despite temperatures not quite hitting the lows of winter just yet, the number of daylight hours has reduced drastically.

 But training and cycling in the dark is still an option as well as being a great way to stay focused for those who struggle with motivation when it comes to indoor turbo trainers or rollers.